vladimir-vovk/flatlist-scroll-animation/README.md

 # On Scroll FlatList Item Animation

-An example of FlatList item animation on scrolling.
+An example of FlatList item on scroll animation using vanilla React Native Animated.

 <img src="./screen.gif" width="300"></img>